Redundancy is a lot harder to get right than most organizations think – are you at risk of adverse action?

 Edser outlined a number of stages that HR professionals need to understand when approaching redundancy:

 Before initiating any proceedings, employers must ensure they are aware of all employee entitlements relating to notice, severance pay, leave, bonuses and any other incentive arrangements.
-These stem from the National Employment Standards, as well as agreements, contracts and policies.
+These stem from provincial Employment Standards, as well as agreements, contracts and policies.
 It is also important to make arrangements for consultation and redeployment at this point.

 Announcements and notifications